MOHOAzure/On-Demand-Minecraft-Sever/Server setup/Readme.md

 * change to root account for ease of cmd

 ## Install Java 17
+* MC 1.18 is running on Java 17
 * Expected result
 ```
 openjdk 17.0.1 2021-10-19 LTS